andraugust/andraugust.github.io/quantum-3.md

 $$

-To calculate the expected value of an observable in a mixed state, we can use the following trick.
-Suppose the system is in a pure state, say, $$\ket{\psi}$$.
+To calculate the expected value of an observable in a mixed state, we can use the following trick: Suppose the system is in a pure state, say, $$\ket{\psi}$$.
 It turns out that the expected value of an observable can be written as

 $$